DinuJayasuriya/DinuJayasuriya.github.io/_pages/about.md

 ## 📖 This Blog

-*From Boots to Function* is a record of my research journey — written for anyone who wants to understand not just *how* to run a bioinformatics pipeline, but *why* the decisions made in the field and the wet lab matter for everything that comes after.
+*From Field to Function* is a record of my research journey — written for anyone who wants to understand not just *how* to run a bioinformatics pipeline, but *why* the decisions made in the field and the wet lab matter for everything that comes after.

 I post weekly, following my actual research workflow from sample collection through to final analysis.
 Each post includes real data, real commands, and real mistakes.